Privacy Policy

 Account data.
 When you sign up, we collect your first name, last name, and email address.
 We also store the date and time your account was created.

 Connection data.
 When you send or receive connection requests, we store the status of those requests and the accepted connections associated with your account.
+We also store records of any students you block.

 Usage data.
 We store the number of times your profile has been viewed by other users.